signalfx/splunk-otel-go/MIGRATING.md

 - [`garyburd/redigo`]: This project is archived.
 Use `gomodule/redigo` and
   [`splunkredigo`] instead.
-- [`globalsign/mgo`]: This project is an unsported fork of an abandoned project.
+- [`globalsign/mgo`]: This project is an unsupported fork of an abandoned project.
 Use `mongodb/mongo-go-driver` and `otelmongo` instead.
 - [`go-redis/redis`]: This package now provides native support for OpenTelemetry.
 See [this